manuelcasanova/socialTemplate/README.md

   *** Subscriptions ***

 Users may subscribe to gain access to specific routes.
 The "User_subscribed" role is assigned to all subscribed users and serves to bypass the RequireAuth middleware.
 However, additional safeguards are in place.
-A user may retain the "User_subscribed" role even if their subscription has expired or become inactive.
+A user may temporarily (see "Scheduled Subscription Updates" on this README.md file for details) retain the "User_subscribed" role even if their subscription has expired or become inactive.
 In such cases, access to these routes is denied through mechanisms outside of RequireAuth.

 Administrators also have the authority to revoke a user's subscription status.
 While revoking an active subscription—especially one a user has paid for—may seem unfair, this capability is necessary to address situations such as policy violations or fraudulent activity.
 To ensure accountability, all role changes, including subscription revocations, are logged as previously described.